FemiMerit/Project1/TESTING.md

 ​
 ## Bugs
 + ### Solved bugs
     - The layout of the website did not translate when to mobile format.

-I used flexbox in css to help resolve the issue
+        *Solutions:* I used flexbox in css to help resolve the issue

+    - I was having issues setting the colour of the title in css

+        *Solutions:* I set the colour in my inxed.html instead

+    - Issue scaling allthe images in the employment section

+        *Solutions:* Created a class .employment-image that hold all the images and set their size in css

 + ### Unsolved bugs
-    - None.
+    - unable to shrink the contact form size without
+    .
 + ### Mistakes
     - Mistakes were made while committing changes.
 I used past simple tense in commits due to the habit when I just started working on this project.

     - While progressing in my code I learned to use present simple tense in commits.
 ---